 The Sidewalk Replacement project will occur in phases, the first beginning in 2023.
-Toledo City Council approved \$500,000 in June 2023 for sidewalk improvements that will be completed this year.
+Toledo City Council approved \$500,000 in June 2023 for sidewalk improvements that were completed in 2024.
 This includes 1,100 linear feet of neighborhood sidewalk replacements and 4,800 linear feet of sidewalk path in eight city parks.
-The project's next phase is in development and expected to begin in 2024, with improvements continuing through 2025.
+In December of 2023, Toledo City Council approved \$1,000,000 for the second phase of improvements.
+The project's second phase which included sidewalk paths in 8 additional city parks began in Fall of 2024 and was completed in June of 2025.